-Little or No Some Good Strong
+Little or no Good Strong

-Evidence Evidence Evidence Evidence
+evidence evidence evidence

 1 2 3 4

-1. An expectation of the role of Commissioner is writing legal decisions, in particular from licensing hearings.
-Can you tell us about the most complex legal decision or legal report that you have written?

-2. What factors do you take into account when preparing and writing reports/decisions?

-1. What do you consider are the community concerns and expectations around alcohol and addressing alcohol-related harm for this territorial authority?

-2. How do you think we can address these concerns through alcohol licensing?
+- An expectation of the role of Commissioner is writing legal decisions, in particular from licensing hearings.
+Can you tell us about the most complex legal decision or legal report that you have written? - 2.
+What factors do you take into account when preparing and writing reports/decisions? - 1.
+What do you consider are the community concerns and expectations around alcohol and addressing alcohol-related harm for this territorial authority? - 2.
+How do you think we can address these concerns through alcohol licensing?

-Little or No Some Good Strong
+Little or no evidence Some Good Strong

-Evidence Evidence Evidence Evidence
+evidence evidence evidence

 1 2 3 4

-1. What is your experience in working with the Sale and Supply of Alcohol Act 2012?

-2. How do you ensure that you keep up to date with current trends/case law/and legal considerations in relation to the Sale and Supply of Alcohol Act?
+- 1. What is your experience in working with the Sale and Supply of Alcohol Act 2012? - 2.
+How do you ensure that you keep up to date with current trends/case law/and legal considerations in relation to the Sale and Supply of Alcohol Act?

-Little or No Some Good Strong
+Little or no Some Good Strong

-Evidence Evidence Evidence Evidence
+evidence evidence evidence evidence

 1 2 3 4